kiat/serialization/README.md

 # TPC-H Benchmark
 http://www.tpc.org/tpch/

-Our Experimental Dataset is in tables_scale_0.1
+Our Experimental Dataset is in Directory ./tables_scale_0.1